The evolution — and future — of corporate granting

 When COVID-19 hit, Empower Retirement redirected some of their sponsorship budget to community investment initiatives.
 They’d examined their employee giving data and discovered their people were passionate about LGBTQIA+ causes.
 The company also had a vibrant Pride ERG.
 But they’d yet to allocate grants to related nonprofits.
 Now, they work alongside their Pride ERG to select nonprofit partners and engage in more community events.

-“Our big focus is marrying our employees’ interests with the needs of our community and to move from the transactional to the transformational,” says Angie Ruddell, Empower’s Engagement and Corporate Social Responsibility Manager.
+“Our big focus is marrying our employees’ interests with the needs of our community and to move from the transactional to the transformational,” says Angie Ruddell, Empower’s former Engagement and Corporate Social Responsibility Manager.